ivanseibel/fastfeet/mobile/README.md

 # 1. Project General Description

-This ReactJS web app is one part of three that implement an application for a delivery service company.
+This React Native mobile app is one part of three that implement an application for a delivery service company.
 This project is one of several constructed during GoStack Bootcamp, a course offered by [Rocketseat](http://www.rocketseat.com.br) that dive deep into one of most popular stacks to software development for web and mobile.

 # 2. User stories